It’s happened to many of us. Our golf club breaks during the swing and our driver head goes flying.

 They might not last this long physically though.

-Eventually, the grip will start to unravel and a clubhead could pop off.
+Eventually, the grip will start to unravel and a broken driver head could pop off.

 Many golfers ask: What causes a driver shaft to break?